 If you feel comfortable going in with the herd we can really use your assistance!

-Make sure to use communication at Southwinds Horse Rescue Director to know which horses are being worked with and which horse is currently being worked on with respect to their training.
+Make sure to ask a Southwinds Horse Rescue Director which horses are being worked with and which horse is currently being worked on with respect to their training.

 Most of the horses in our care have not had much actual training and we need to prepare them for the next step.
 We need volunteers willing to come out and just spend some time with the horses, getting them used to people and being touched.